djaus2/SQLScripts/README.md

    - `pwsh .\SQLScripts\ExportToSqliteSimple.ps1`

 ## Security
-Do not commit `settings.ps1` with real credentials.
-Use `settings.sample.ps1` in the repo and add `SQLScripts/settings.ps1` to `.gitignore`.
+Do not commit `settings.ps1 or settings.sample.ps1` with real credentials.
+Edit `settings.sample.ps1` in the repo and add `SQLScripts/settings.ps1` to `.gitignore`.